ashutoshmjain/gita/src/mathuraChap09.md

 Looking at beautiful Magenta, we can never tell it is a shade that conspired against "Green" - left the poor "Green" alone - he smiled.
 Let's just call it the "inverse" of Green, or "Anti-Green" !
 The key thing is -  the inverse is just another shade - we can never tell it is inverse of something.
 And even if we looked for, it is impossible to fathom the other side without experiments.
 In fact every observable thing is an inverse of something.
 It is like a cryptographic public-private key pair - you can never guess one from another.

-O - you mean what happened on the boat was a public view and more complexity was hidden beneath - said Fairy - her tone borderline smug.
+O - you mean what happened on the boat was a public view and more complexity was hidden beneath - said Fairy - her tone borderline diffident.
 She was still pissed at the responses to her post last week.

 We are getting there.
 Let it sink in for a bit - he said, as he gulped the last sip from his tumbler - what we observe is the public key but  the private key is always hidden.
 What appears trivial has certain underlying parity - it is a knot!
 The color and it's anti color are tied to each other though only one appears observable.